hasura/graphql-engine/docs/graphql/manual/remote-schemas/index.rst

 Adding a remote schema
 ----------------------

-Follow the steps below to add a "remote schema" to Hasura GraphQL engine:
+Follow the steps below to add a "remote schema" to the Hasura GraphQL engine:

 Step 1: Write a custom GraphQL server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^